pingcap/docs/performance-best-practice.md

 > **Important Note:**
 >
 > To get the best speed in a PoC, we'll use some settings and features that aren't the default.
-These aren't meant for real production use.
+These aren't meant for stable production use.

 # Why This Matters